mcaimi/libvmod-calmdown/README.md

 1. Decreased by one
 2. Increased by a value proportional to the timestamp difference.

-If a source IP hash consumes all its tokens, the user receives a "calm down" error from varnish.
+If a source hash consumes all its tokens, the user receives a "calm down" error from varnish.
+The module was inspired by the throttle module.

+The module can apply the same bucket value to every requested URL or can handle different bucket values for different URLs.

 ## FUNCTIONS